Nictiz FHIR NL STU3 Zib2017

 Definition

 A code that classifies the procedure for searching, sorting and display purposes.
-In the Basisgegevenset Zorg (BGZ) use case, this is use to search and retrieve Surgical Procedures.
+In the Basisgegevensset Zorg (BgZ) use case, this is used to search and retrieve Surgical Procedures.

 ShortClassification of the procedure